Macizo Ourensan Peixes da Rocha Vino de Espana 2016

 Other Reds | Spain

-Today, with modern winemaking, they translate to utterly fascinating, delicious and complex wines based on the Mencia grape (one we particularly love here at Invino).
-This has it all – richness and savory complexity, aged in French oak (we like that, too!) instead of American, long and layered and fine.
-FANTASTIC at our price — less than 20 cases to go around and only 3500 bottles even made!
+The grapes are whole-cluster fermented with indigenous yeasts prior to aging in 500-liter French barriques for 12 months.
+The result is some utterly fascinating, delicious, and complex wines based mostly on the Mencia grape (one we particularly love here at Invino).
+This has it all – rich and savory complexity, high-toned and floral, spicy, long, and layered, and fine.
+FANTASTIC at our price — with a 93 from Wine Advocate to boot!

 About the Producer

 Jesús Olivares & Curro Bareño both grew up just outside the DO of Ribeira Sacra.
 After studying enology, they worked in the Sierra de Gredos with Dani Landi and Fernando Garcia.
 There they learned that if something isn’t easy, well-known, or simple, it’s probably worth pursuing.
 Inspired by this sense of rediscovery, they returned to Galicia and founded Fedellos do Couto with Luis Taboada, the owner of Pazo do Couto.
 But the lure of home is always strong, and having proved their talents and instincts within the DO of Ribeira Sacra, why not push the boundaries and explore even more remote regions just outside the zone?